-Intermittent lakes should be represented as for intermittent rivers, see B-353.3.
+Intermittent lakes should be represented in the same manner as for intermittent rivers, see B-353.3.

 NCWG2 Action 27: Secretary to draft some clarifications to the various parts of S-4 which cover restricted area and ESSA symbology, to ensure no contradictions or ambiguities.